Erasmus in Basel

 19 November 2020

-The elite of artists, scholars, students, traders, monks and spiritual and secular (aristocratic) rulers was much more European in the Middle Ages and until the nineteenth century than they are today.
+The elite of artists, scholars, students, traders, monks and spiritual and secular (aristocratic) rulers was much more European in the Middle Ages than nowadays.

-Latin was their lingua franca.
+Latin was the lingua franca.
 They read the same books, listened to the same music, had the same cultural background, and shared the same (university) education.

-The rise of the nation-state in the nineteenth century would fundamentally change this attitude and mentality.
+The rise of the nation-state in the nineteenth century changed this attitude and mentality.

-Erasmus felt at home in an environment of learning, humanism and (relative) tolerance, as well as in the presence of printers and publishers.
+Erasmus felt at home in an environment of learning, humanism and (relative) tolerance.

 Many of Erasmus’ works were written, printed and published in Basel.
-His famous Greek translation of the New Testament was, for example, written and published in this city in 1516 by his friend and printer/publisher Johannes Froben (1460-1527).
+His famous Greek translation of the New Testament was, for example, written and published in Basel and published by his friend Johannes Froben (1460-1527).

-The famous Erasmus profile by Hans Holbein the Younger (1497-1543) also dates from this period.
-An authentic image from 1523 is exhibited at the Kunstmuseum Basel.
+The Erasmus profile by Hans Holbein the Younger (1497-1543) also dates from this period.
+An authentic image is exhibited in the Kunstmuseum of Basel.
 Holbein took care of the artistic design of the publications of Froben’s publishing house and, therefore, also of Erasmus’ works.

 In the years 1525-1529, Basel adopted the Protestant faith.
-Erasmus remained (critically) Catholic, but he did not leave Basel, contrary to the bishop and his canons.
-They moved to Porrentruy, later to Arlesheim and finally to Solothurn, the new episcopal city.
+Erasmus remained (critically) Catholic, but he did not leave Basel.